aws-samples/serverless-samples/apigw-eventbridge-schema-validation/README.md

 Let's take a look at how event validation might be applied to each stage.
 You may have unique requirements that dictate modifications.

 #### Stage 1
 This is the stage where raw events are being produced and no consumers are dependent on the events.
-Here, the development team is producing events at will through Eventbridge with limited model validation applied.
+Here, the development team is producing events at will through EventBridge with limited model validation applied.
 The schema updater is toggled off to allow for frequent changes without affecting development.
 Schemas are still discovered, but not automatically processed or applied.

 #### Stage 2
 This is where events are starting to build a solid domain structure and are tested within a bounded context.
 Your have the option of applying request validation when it's appropriate.
 Since there are consumers within the same bounded context, you may want to start enforcing validation of events.
 The decision to enforce request validation should be based on testing and feedback from the consumers in this stage.
 This is where the CI CD approach can provide additional safeguards and oversight because it can base your schema updates on successful iterations of test runs in your pipeline.